heddle317/docker-flask-example/README.md

 3. Create a new virtualenv with venv or mkvirtualenv
 4. Run: pip install -r ./files/requirements.txt
 5. Run: ./run.sh web.py
-6. You should be able to see your application running on localhost:7000
+6. You should be able to see your application running on localhost:7000 (that port is configured in the app/config.py file)

 # Testing your docker container
 1. Make a change to your Flask application and verify it works locally.